becomevocal/redis-langcachy/README.md

-# Langcachy Web Search
+# Langcachy Site Search

-A web app that parses website sitemaps, indexes URLs into Redis, scrapes page content, converts to Markdown, and caches prompts and responses using Redis LangCache to generate a searchable index.
+A web app that parses a website's sitemap, indexes URLs into Redis, scrapes page content, converts to Markdown, and caches prompts and responses using Redis LangCache to generate a searchable index.
 It's attempting to hack embedding to build a quick helpful (relevant) search.

 ## Features